dfrnt-labs/terminusdb-docs-static/src/app/docs/get-documents-with-python-client/page.md

   metadata:
     title: Get Documents with the Python Client
     description: >-
-      A guide to show how-to get documents from TerminusDB and TerminusCMS using the Python Client
+      A guide to show how-to get documents from TerminusDB using the Python Client
     openGraph:
       images: >-